The remains of a SpaceX rocket will crash into the Moon in early March

 First known unintended collision

 The object passed quite close to the Moon in early January, which changed its orbit, detailed the creator of Project Pluto, software for calculating the trajectories of asteroids and other objects, used by programs observation sites funded by NASA.
-A week later, the expert was able to observe the piece of rocket again, and realized that it should crash into the far side of the Moon on March 4.
+A week later, the expert was able to observe the piece of rocket once more, and realized that it should crash into the far side of the Moon on March 4.

 After appealing to amateur astronomers to make additional observations, the data was confirmed.
 The craft will strike the lunar surface at more than 9,000 kilometers per hour.
-The precise time and place could still change by a few minutes and kilometers, due to the hardly predictable effect on this hollow cylinder of the light of the Sun, which pushes it in a noticeable way.
+The precise time and place might still change by a few minutes and kilometers, due to the hardly predictable effect on this hollow cylinder of the light of the Sun, which pushes it in a noticeable way.

 Regulate space waste